My Brother David

 Taking your medications will help you tread water, and may buy you some time, but they aren’t going to solve the problem with your blood sugar, your blood pressure, your sedentary life, or the weight that you’ve been gaining over time.
 They may improve your numbers in the immediate moment, and sharply lower your immediate risk of a stroke, heart attack, or diabetic neuropathy, but they will not heal the reasons why you eat unhealthy foods, why you know much less about nutrition and great-tasting foods that heal your body and mind than you think you do, or why you feel so depleted and worn out that you no longer care, and just grab what’s available.

 We could talk about why this is true from any number of angles.
-Since we, as Americans, are taking most of the medications in the world, it’s important to point out that the pandemic has exposed us as far and away the sickest nation on earth.
+Since we, as Americans, are taking most of the medications in the world, it’s important to point out that the pandemic has exposed us as far and away from the sickest nation on earth.
 Why is that?
-A lot of it is our diet, and the way we neglect our deeper needs for authentic wellbeing as well as genuine love and connection.
+A lot of it is our diet and the way we neglect our deeper needs for authentic wellbeing as well as genuine love and connection.

 Did you know that a bit over 100 years ago, the average person ate 4 pounds of sugar per year?
 Now sugar is in nearly everything and the average American consumes 154 pounds of sugar each year.
 Our bodies simply are not designed to metabolize that kind of load.

 At the microscopic level, sugar molecules careen through your bloodstream in such a way that their sharp edges repeatedly make small cuts in your artery walls.
 The brilliant cells of your immune system rush to the site and work their magic, repairing the wounds and patching you up.
 But, over time, if you keep taking in all that sugar and refined or enriched flours, those scars are going to keep piling up.
-Scar on top of scar is called chronic inflammation, and it’s this that underlies so many of the illnesses from which people suffer – atherosclerosis, heart disease, diabetes, lung disease, cancer, and autoimmune illness.
+A scar on top of a scar is called chronic inflammation, and it’s this that underlies so many of the illnesses from which people suffer – atherosclerosis, heart disease, diabetes, lung disease, cancer, and autoimmune illness.
 Even depression and anxiety are associated with chronic inflammation.
 It’s simply a reality that you’re going to be a lot more susceptible to illnesses of both body and mind if you’re quietly but surely building chronic inflammation in your body and brain.
 When stress does happen, as it surely does, your body can’t adapt.

 And this isn’t the only problem.
 If you are constantly diverting the superpowers of your brilliant immune system cells to the ongoing work of constant repair, and also feeding them crap or keeping them bathed in the stress hormones of cortisol, adrenaline, or norepinephrine, they are going to eventually wear out.
 They will become sluggish and will also begin to make mistakes, attacking your body instead of the pathogen.